Knit hugs into the lives of homeless animals, especially dogs and cats, and offer them chances for better lives with the Snuggles Project

-Check out the Making a Snuggles Donation page for donation guidelines and assistance.
-You can also learn what to do if your shelter of choice isn’t on their Worldwide Shelter Directory page.
+Check out the FAQs page for donation guidelines and assistance.
+You can also learn what to do if your shelter of choice isn’t on their Worldwide Shelter Directory.
 If you don’t already have a preferred local shelter, you can use this page to find a shelter that accepts Snuggles.

 Need knitting guidelines?
-The How You Can Help page offers size guidelines and (minimal) project guidelines.
+The Pattern FAQs page offers size guidelines and (minimal) project guidelines.
 If you need a knitting pattern, they also offer a Pattern Directory for Snuggles.
 (You can find crochet patterns too.)

 If you have a heart for homeless animals and would love to give them not only comfort but a better chance at a better life, consider knitting for the Snuggles Project!